yhuang122/Image-Explanations-with-shapiq/ImputerFactoryDesign.md

 ### Data Types (in `ImputerFactory/data.py`)
 **Sole responsibility**: Universal data protocol — define the shapes and semantics of objects passed between modules.

 - `ImputerConfig`: shared read-only configuration (produced by Factory, consumed by all modules).
-Contains model metadata, accelerator selection, and `segmenter_kwargs` for variable block sizing.
+Contains model metadata, segmenter/masker selection, and `segmenter_kwargs` for variable block sizing.
 - `SpatialLayout`: immutable metadata (produced by Segmenter, consumed by Imputer)
 - `PhysicalMask`: concrete tensor masks (produced by Segmenter/imputer translation, consumed by Masker)
 - `ProcessorOutput`: standardized model inputs (produced by Factory, consumed by Masker and Imputer)